 Diphtheria can be prevented with a safe and effective vaccine.
 A vaccine is now available for travellers to provide protection against both diphtheria, tetanus and Polio.
 However, travellers are also advised to avoid close contact with people in crowded places when travelling in endemic regions (particularly kissing and sharing bottles or glasses).
 Immunisation is very effective and UK children are immunised within their first year.
 Boosters are required every 10 years for travellers and those at risk.

-Tetanus is a potentially fatal disease which is caused by a bacterial infection.
 Tetanus can quite easily be contracted through a small wound or scratch, from where the bacteria can enter the body and grow to produce a powerful toxin which circulates in the blood, causing muscular rigidity and painful muscle contractions.
 Death is usually caused by respiratory problems and exhaustion.

 While vaccination has largely diminished the incidence of tetanus, the disease has not disappeared.
 Tetanus can be found all over the world and so every traveller should fully protect themselves against tetanus.
 Any type of injury from a simple laceration to a more serious wound can expose the individual to the spores.
 If individuals are not fully immunised there is always the risk of tetanus developing in wounds contaminated by soil.
 Immunisation against tetanus is highly protective and adults and children should ensure they are fully up to date with their vaccination program.
 Booster doses should be administered at ten year intervals.